-Both DREDD 3D and the earlier The Raid: Redemption are set in a high rise with the bad guy at the top, where every floor is more dangerous than the one before it.
+No subplots, romances, or comic sidekicks get in the way of the pure action in this adrenaline-filled movie.
+Both Dredd 3D and the earlier The Raid: Redemption are set in a high rise with the bad guy at the top, where every floor is more dangerous than the one before it.
 Fortunately, the two movies are different enough -- and enjoyable enough -- that they can exist side by side.
 Based on the popular comic book, Dredd 3D is extremely violent but minimalist at the same time.
-No subplots, romances, or comic sidekicks get in the way of the pure action.
 Even Urban, as Dredd, speaks only when necessary and only in an emotionless murmur.

 Director Pete Travis uses space well and also incorporates an awesome production design, such as a skateboard ramp that hangs off the side of the building several hundred feet up.
 The "Slo-Mo" drug trip sequences in particular are quite dazzling.
 Thankfully, even these flashier elements are all employed solely for the purpose of underlining and enhancing the action.
 Overall, Dredd 3D isn't as rich or as deep as The Dark Knight Rises or The Avengers, but it's good, solid comic book fun.